mvolkmann/blog/src/alfred.md

 Under "Search Scope", verify that "macOS Applications folder" and "Folders in Home" are checked.
-Additional directories can also be specified and many are included by default.
+Additional directories can also be specifiedG and many are included by default.
 Delete any that are not desired.